-Enterprises built for today's customers are clearly different oday, marketing has moved beyond a toolset based on incremental updates to existing technology and processes and a series of legacy systems jerry-rigged together with the digital equivalent of duct tape.
+Today, marketing has moved beyond a toolset based on incremental updates to existing technology and processes and a series of legacy systems jerry-rigged together with the digital equivalent of duct tape.
 For one thing, the emergence and supremacy of customer experiences have changed everything.
 According to the Adobe 2020 Digital Trends report, the companies that lead in customer service are three times more likely to have significantly exceeded their 2019 business goals than companies that don't focus on customer experience.

-With the explosion of channels and an increased emphasis on personalization and real-time engagement, you're now potentially talking about hundreds or thousands of different customer experiences that need to be created, managed, and delivered to reach all your core segments and buyer personas.
-And each of these experiences needs to be differentiated, relevant, and compelling.
+With the explosion of channels and an increased emphasis on personalisation and real-time engagement, you're now potentially talking about hundreds or thousands of different customer experiences that need to be created, managed and delivered to reach all your core segments and buyer personas.
+And each of these experiences needs to be differentiated, relevant and compelling.

-The customer experience mandate requires a comprehensive digital foundation, which is an integrated system that offers increased scalability, flexibility, and seamless delivery.
+The customer experience mandate requires a comprehensive digital foundation, which is an integrated system that offers increased scalability, flexibility and seamless delivery.
 And for a digital foundation to perform at the highest level, it needs to be able to build in experiences based on information from a growing list of customer touchpoints.